State Recommended Courses

 Annual Training Hours: Agency discretion

-Comments: Although the state does not mandate caregiver training, Learn2Care recommends all caregivers receive initial and annual training to ensure core competencies and increase their skills development.
+Comments: Although the state does not mandate caregiver training, Learn2Care recommends all caregivers receive 8 hours of initial and 8 hours of annual training to ensure core competencies and increase their skills development.

 Initial Training Hours: Training is requried based on caregiver competency and client-specific needs and conditions.